 How Much do The Insiders Cost?

-Which brings me to the best part of the Insiders.
-They offer a 3-month free trial of their basic membership (which is $120 per month).
+This brings me to the best part of the Insiders.
+They offer a 3-month trial for only $1 per month.
 This plan gives you access to the mastermind group along with the opportunity to syndicate content across the network.
 Content syndication is what all the big sites do (think MSN, HuffPo, etc) to get amazing content for their viewers.
-It helps build back links, and gives your audience even more great information that they wouldn’t otherwise see.
-I got sucked in with the free trial, and the group has been so incredibly valuable that I decided to stick around full time.
+It helps build backlinks and gives your audience even more great information that they wouldn’t otherwise see.
+I got sucked in with the trial, and the group has been so incredibly valuable that I decided to stick around with the full SEO Hustle membership.
+And I’m so glad I did.

 What Do the Insiders Offer?